Summary

 Platform commitment risk

-If your number of users decreases, there are minimal ways to reduce subscription license quantities.
-And there is absolutely no way to reduce your perpetual license quantities.
-In that regard, a platform commitment may not be for you.
-And if your organisation's workforce shrinks significantly, you may end up with lots of "shelfware".
+If your user count decreases, there are very limited ways to reduce the number of subscription licences.
+And there is absolutely no way to reduce your perpetual licence quantities.
+If you expect to downsize, a platform commitment may not be for you.
+If your organisation's workforce shrinks significantly, you may end up with significant quantities of "shelfware".

 Software Assurance considerations

 Software Assurance is compulsory.
-You can't buy a license without Software Assurance in an Enterprise Agreement.
+You can't buy a licence without Software Assurance in an Enterprise Agreement.
 But there's an easy solution to that.
-You can buy a license outside of an Enterprise Agreement if it is not one of the "Enterprise products" you committed to buying "enterprise-wide".
+You can buy a licence outside of an Enterprise Agreement if it is not one of the "Enterprise products" you committed to buying "enterprise-wide".

 Contractual Structure of the Enterprise Agreement

 Microsoft Enterprise Agreement's contractual paperwork has a document hierarchy, "document precedence".
-For example, the core Microsoft compliance audit terms are defined in MBSA.
+For example, the core Microsoft compliance audit terms are defined in the Microsoft Business and Services Agreement (MBSA).
 The software licensing agreements under the umbrella of the MBSA may extend, clarify, or override the terms in the MBSA.

 Let's have a look at the Microsoft Enterprise Agreement document stack.

-Microsoft Business and Services Agreement contains general contractual terms and acts as the umbrella agreement for all Microsoft contracts, except for the Microsoft Customer Agreement in Microsoft CSP.
+Microsoft Business and Services Agreement contains general contractual terms.
+It acts as the umbrella agreement for all Microsoft contracts, except for the Microsoft Customer Agreement (governing Microsoft CSP and MCA-E).

 Terms and conditions included in the MBSA include, among others: